 Circle sessions establish understanding, values and behaviours for learning to be and learning to live together that are reinforced outside these sessions in schools and community contexts.

-Circle Solutions is based on the ASPIRE principles:
+ASPIRE is based on these principles:

 - Agency: Participants are given structured opportunities to take decisions on things that concern them and responsibility for making things happen.
 Students themselves build a positive emotional climate for learning